Steve Stephens, Cleveland Facebook Murder Suspect: What To Know About His Girlfriend Joy Lane

 Steve Stephens left Cleveland residents horrified during Easter day when he took to Facebook to show the random shooting of an elderly man.
-In the said Facebook video, which has since been deleted, Stephens made the 74-year-old man named Robert Godwin, Sr. say the name “Joy Lane” out loud.
+In the said Facebook video, which has since been deleted, Stephens made a 74-year-old man named Robert Godwin, Sr. say the name “Joy Lane” out loud.
 Godwin insisted that he doesn’t know the woman but still Stephens pulled the trigger on his head.
 Reportedly, Stephens left his victim and said in the video that he is dead because of Joy Lane.

 Now, many are wondering who Joy Lane is and what happened between her and Cleveland murder suspect Steve Stephens that made him upload the video of the killing on Facebook.
 Lane has now broken her silence on the matter and confirmed to CBS News that she was Steve’s longtime girlfriend, and not his wife as some news outlets have claimed.